Performance Characteristics

 The Peukert equation is a convenient way of characterising cell behaviour and of quantifying the capacity offset in mathematical terms.

 This is an empirical formula which approximates how the available capacity of a battery changes according to the rate of discharge.
-C = I n T where "C" is the theoretical capacity of the battery expressed in amp hours, "I" is the current, "T" is time, and "n" is the Peukert Number, a constant for the given battery.
+C = I T where "C" is the theoretical capacity of the battery expressed in amp hours, "I" is the current, "T" is time, and "n" is the Peukert Number, a constant for the given battery.
 The equation shows that at higher currents, there is less available energy in the battery.
 The Peukert Number is directly related to the internal resistance of the battery.
 Higher currents mean more losses and less available capacity.

 The value of the Peukert number indicates how well a battery performs under continuous heavy currents.
 A value close to 1 indicates that the battery performs well; the higher the number, the more capacity is lost when the battery is discharged at high currents.
 The Peukert number of a battery is determined empirically.
 For Lead acid batteries the number is typically between 1.3 and 1.4